jeffrafter/howto/unformatted/setting-up-a-git-server.md

     cd /etc/ssh
     rm ssh_host_*key*
     ssh-keygen -t ed25519 -f ssh_host_ed25519_key < /dev/null
+    # Don't paste this whole block run the next command separately
     ssh-keygen -t rsa -b 4096 -f ssh_host_rsa_key < /dev/null

 This will cause a known host error when SSHing in the next time if you have added the previous keys to your known hosts.